If you’re cutting the cord and hoping to keep some premium content in your life, HBO Max could be a great addition to your streaming TV subscriptions.

 - The “Max Original” content library is thin: While HBO Max does have a host of projects being completed exclusively for the platform, you wouldn’t know it at launch.
 There were just six titles under the original tab upon my review.
 If I’m paying $15 per month, I’d expect more of that portion of the product to be ready right away.
 That being said, I did enjoy the revamp of Looney Tunes.

-HBO Max vs. HBO NOW: Understanding the Difference
+HBO vs. HBO Max: Understanding the Difference

 HBO is the traditional cable subscription channel that remains a stand-alone brand available for purchase through a television provider.
+Pricing varies by provider, but you can expect to pay somewhere in the range of $10-20 per month for HBO and its family of channels.

 Final Thoughts on HBO Max